ShekharTarare/Clean.Site/README.md

-# Clean.Site
+# CleanBlog-Umbraco-Project-V10
-Created the blog project using umbraco v8
+Created the blog project using umbraco v10